PnP PowerShell: Dependency on Profile Language

 The Cause

 Both problems share the same cause: PnP commands are dependent on the language of the user executing the PnP script.
+The language is determined not by the website settings, but by the Microsoft 365 user profile language of the executing user.

 The Solution: Avoiding Problems